wp-plugins/waterwoo-pdf/readme.txt

 = 1.0.4 =
 * Support for odd-sized PDFs
 * Added warning to free users that there may be a delay preparing the free version to work with the upcoming Woocommerce 2.3 release.

+= 1.0.5 =
+* UTF font encoding
+* Support for redirect downloads (as long as file is in wp-content folder)
+* Better watermark centering on page